aikarimov/ODERECON/README.md

 The described algorithm is implemented in the function `PolyRegression`.

 ## Literature
-The ABM and delMinorTerms routines are written following pseudocodes provided in the work
+The `ApproxBM` and `delMinorTerms` functions are written following pseudocodes provided in the work

 Kera, H.; Hasegawa, Y. Noise-tolerant algebraic method for reconstruction of nonlinear dynamical systems.
 Nonlinear Dynamics 2016, 85(1), 675-692,  https://doi.org/10.1007/s11071-016-2715-3